30 Best Self Defense Knives in 2023 (Fixed Blade and Folding)

 My Review: The Cold Steel Spartan is an awesome EDC knife for self defense that definitely lives up to its name.
 This folding knife is tough as nails and one of the most impressive knives I’ve ever tested considering its price.
 The thick spine and finger cutouts of the handle make this knife feel incredibly tough in hand.
 The Japanese AUS10A steel blade of this knife is sharp enough to cut through flesh like butter and I’ve even heard of people cutting through the hood of a car with this knife.

-While this is more designed as a fighting knife, it will certainly work and as an EDC folding self defense knife.
+While this is more designed as a fighting knife, it will certainly work as an EDC folding self defense knife.

 The knife has a very safe Tri-Ad lock system that Cold Steel claims is the safest system in the world and capable of holding 800 pounds of hanging weight.
-I don’t know if it’s truly the best as some brands like Benchmade would surely give it a run for its money but I can say that at this price, the overall build quality is very impressive and provides for a great value.
+I don’t know if it’s truly the best as some brands like Benchmade would surely give it a run for its money but I can say that at this price, the overall build quality is very impressive and provides great value.

 The only con I see with this knife is due to the shape of the blade it’s a little harder to sharpen.
 It’s also a little larger and heavier than most EDC knives but considering its versatility most people have no issues carrying it.